Databricks asset bundle settings

 default: true

-While the following bundle settings file is functionally equivalent, it is not modularized, which does not enable good reuse.
+While the following bundle configuration file is functionally equivalent, it is not modularized, which does not enable good reuse.
 Also, this declaration appends a task to the job rather the overriding the existing job:

 bundle: